Category Archives: The Legal Immigrant – Immigration Blog

 Motion to Reconsider with CBP Results in Favorable Decision Within 5 Months

 As a Canadian citizen, my client could have applied directly with CBP-ARO for the Consent to Reapply for Admission and 212(d)(3) waiver to seek re-entry in H-1B status or B1/B2 visitor status.
 But he opted for the Motion to Reconsider because the evidence showed the Expedited Removal Order and INA 212(a)(6)(C)(i) findings were made in plain error.
-Such harsh penalties were unnecessary, particularly when he clarified his legitimate reasons for requesting H-1B admission during secondary inspection at the U.S port of entry.

 The normal processing time for a Motion to Vacate Expedited Removal Order with CBP is at least 6 months and, in some cases, may take 1 year or more.
 Because such motions are not the common or official procedure under statutory law, no Acknowledgement Notice or Receipt Notice is provided by CBP.
 A review by CBP is completely within their discretion.

-While processing times are similar for Consent to Reapply for Admission and 212(d)(3) waiver applications, status updates may be requested from the U.S. Consulate or U.S. Embassy or, in some cases, from the CBP-ARO.
-This is also the formal route that U.S. immigration agencies expect applicants to take when they have INA 212(a)(9)(A) and (6)(C) bars.
+While processing times are similar for Consent to Reapply for Admission and 212(d)(3) waiver applications, status updates may be requested from the U.S. Consulate or Embassy.
+This is also the formal path that U.S. immigration agencies expect applicants to take when they have INA 212(a)(9)(A) and (6)(C) bars.

-In this case, the CBP agreed to vacate the Expedited Removal Order and the willful misrepresentation charge, as well as corrected the record with a retroactive grant of withdrawal of his application for admission.
-This timely and wholly positive outcome is a true success story for Dyan Williams Law PLLC.
+In this case, the CBP agreed to vacate the Expedited Removal Order and the willful misrepresentation charge, as well as correct the record with a retroactive grant of withdrawal of application for admission.
+This timely and wholly positive outcome is a true success story for the client and Dyan Williams Law PLLC.

 # # #